 As it turns out, no one has bothered to vote any further preferences in the HOF ballots, so the only effect is to reduce the number of ballots in play to 450.
 No candidate has the needed 226 votes for an absolute majority.
 C is trailing and is now eliminated.
 Cross off the first-place C choices, and also the second-place C choices whose first choice was the already eliminated D ...

 Physical "crossing off" is perhaps not necessary, and should anyway consist of a gentle pencil mark rather than an obliterating scribble.
+(Also, administrators will probably be using spreadsheets nowadays.)
 The important thing is not to get confused when redistributing a mixture of second choices from C voters and third choices from D voters.
 In general, redistribution consists of taking the next valid choice, skipping any candidates or options already eliminated.

 If D had had a few more votes, just enough to scrape past the 20% qualification, HOF would in this case have been eliminated first, followed by D.

 If No Preference appears as a second or later choice on a ballot, the ballot should be discarded at that point even if the voter has illogically added further, lower-ranked choices.
 No Preference in second place or later can only mean: "If the choice(s) above should be eliminated, I have no further interest in who wins."

 5. Repeat until one candidate has a simple majority.